Where a formulary entry does not detail a medicine’s indications for use, the medicine can be assumed to be approved for all licensed indications.

 Traffic Light Status Information

-The responsibility for prescribing, monitoring, dose adjustment and review should remain with the specialist.
+The responsibility for prescribing, monitoring, dose adjustment and review should remain with the specialist or hospital.

 In very exceptional circumstances a specialist may discuss individual patient need for a RED drug to be prescribed by a GP and the GP should consider informing the Medicines Management team before a decision is made to prescribe for individual patients.

 Treatment can be initiated in primary care after a recommendation from an appropriate specialist

 Specialist initiation followed by maintenance prescribing in primary care